Evergreen Valley College: Campus

 Evergreen Valley College's campus is set on 175 acres in the Evergreen district of East San Jose, located at the base of the foothills of the Diablo Range.

-Campus buildings include a 400 seat Performing Arts Center, Center for Visual Arts, Sequoia Hall, Acacia Hall, Math, Sciences, & Social Studies Building, Gullo Center, Cedro Hall, Fitness Center, Student Center, Automotive Technology Building, Physical Education Building, Gymnasium, and the Montgomery Hill Observatory.
+Campus buildings include a 400-seat Performing Arts Center, Center for Visual Arts, Sequoia Hall, Acacia Hall, Math, Sciences, & Social Studies Building, Gullo Center, Cedro Hall, Fitness Center, Student Center, Automotive Technology Building, Physical Education Building, Gymnasium, and the Montgomery Hill Observatory.

 Montgomery Hill Observatory is regularly open to free public stargazing events.

 North of the EVC campus is Montgomery Hill Park, a large city park and the historic site where John Joseph Montgomery conducted his flight experiments on his glider "The Evergreen".

 EVC has two primary entrances, the Paseo de Arboles entry from San Felipe Road and the Yerba Buena Road entry.

 Athletics

 Evergreen Valley College is a member of the Coast Conference of California Community College Athletic Association.
-The school mascot is a hawk.
-The school colors are green, gray and marigold.
-The Athletic Director for Evergreen Valley College is Jaclyn Johnson.
-The head coach of Men’s Soccer is Simon Cook and the head coach of Women’s Soccer is Felicia Perez.
+The school mascot is a hawk, and the school colors are green, gray and marigold.
+The athletic director for Evergreen Valley College is Jaclyn Johnson, while the head coach of Men's Soccer is Simon Cook and the head coach of Women's Soccer is Felicia Perez.

 Facilities for athletics include a softball field, turf soccer stadium, eleven tennis courts, a gymnasium, and a large grass field.